whatwatt-ch/whatwatt-go-documentation/docs/40-secure-mqtt/index.md

 ## Scope

-This chapter shows how to connect a WhatWatt Go device to a local Mosquitto 2.0.21 broker using ECDSA certificates, mutual-TLS, and IP addresses (no hostname validation).
+This chapter shows how to connect a whatwatt Go device to a local Mosquitto 2.0.21 broker using ECDSA certificates, mutual-TLS, and IP addresses (no hostname validation).
 All certificates are stored in `/etc/mosquitto/certs/`.
 Optional production-grade notes are included at the end.

 ## Prerequisites